 Research Interests: disability and chronic illness personal narratives and ethnographies, queer studies focusing on marginalization of asexuality in queer and disabled communities, accessible and feminist pedagogies and disability and the intersections of race, gender and LGBTQ+ in higher education.

-Jennifer V. Martin
+Jennifer V. Martin Emami

-Jennifer V. Martin is a doctoral candidate in women’s studies.
+Jennifer V. Martin Emami is a doctoral candidate in women’s studies.
 She obtained a master’s degree in communication studies at Northeastern State University.
 She is active in multiple professional organizations and presents at a number of academic conferences annually.
 She has served as both the social chair and professional development chair in our graduate student association.
-Jennifer has also been an active committee member for campus wide events and serves as a reviewer for academic journals.
+Jennifer has also been an active committee member for campus-wide events and serves as a reviewer for academic journals.
 Her dissertation research focuses on moving beyond oppositional classroom rhetoric through a womanist pedagogical framework.